 Indiana University pledges to continue its commitment to the achievement of equal opportunity within the University and throughout American society as a whole.
 In this regard, Indiana University will recruit, hire, promote, educate, and provide services to persons based upon their individual qualifications.

-View the FCC Equal Employment Opportunity File Report, April 2013 (PDF).
+View the stations’ FCC Equal Employment Opportunity File Reports.

 All meetings of the WFIU-FM and WTIU-TV Community Advisory Boards are open to the public; meeting times and locations are listed on our website or may be obtained by calling Radio/TV Services at (812) 855-8000.